intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 ## Meet the magic called "bytecode"!

-First of all, I want you, dear reader, to understand langues has "back-ends" and "front-ends".
+First of all, I want you, dear reader, to understand programming languages has "back-ends" and "front-ends".
 Front-end, in this context, refers to user-facing side of the language.
 You can think of a programming language's syntax, rules and grammar when I say front-end.
 Meanwhile, back-end refers to the abstract machine that runs the actual logic that your code is compiled into.

 Blueprints, as we mentioned above, is running on a very old abstract machine that we call "virtual machine" that is written around late 1990s by Tim Sweeney himself.